Poonguzhali-20/ACM_s2_cyber_recruit_-Poonguzhali-/Challenge-1/writeup.md

 Strings: I ran this to see if the flag was written in plain text inside the file's computer code.

-Steghide & Stegsnow: I used these to check if a password was protecting a secret file hidden inside the image or the text file.

 Google Lens / Image Search: This was my most important "tool."
 By searching for the bone shield, I identified the building.

 Google Search: I used this to search for the quote, which confirmed the specific chapel.
 Also flag format which is given in challenge description helped me to get the right flag.